StephenCataldo/comment-better/README.md

 * If you're developing Inject page, please allow `https://localhost:3000` connections.
 (Because `injectpage` injected GitHub (https) pages, so webpack server procotol must be https.)
 * [Load unpacked extensions](https://developer.chrome.com/extensions/getstarted#unpacked) with `./dev` folder.

+What you'll see if it works, something like:
+"webpack building...
+webpack built 7eff4817f3d4a59be59d in 74ms"
+(And it behaves as if it hanging ... but it's hanging working.)

+Every time you change your code, npm will still be running, and the extension in the dev directory will be updated.

 #### React/Redux hot reload

 This boilerplate uses `Webpack` and `react-transform`, and use `Redux`.
 You can hot reload by editing related files of Popup & Window & Inject page.